u1173961/LawAppRAG/README.md

 # LawAppRAG

-Local retrieval-augmented generation experiments for UK criminal law information.
+Local retrieval-augmented generation prototype for UK criminal law information.

 The project ingests public legal and justice-system sources into JSON files, builds a FAISS vector index over those sources, and uses a local LM Studio chat-completions endpoint to answer questions with retrieved citations.